 Unfortunately, there’s a high chance you’ll get a lower than average sale price when you choose to do an off-market listing.
 Without online advertising, you lose access to a large pool of potential buyers who could easily bump up the price with a high number of offers coming through.

 With no auction, you’re also missing out on the opportunity for bidders to jack up the selling price anywhere from an extra 10k to 100k.
 Look at past sales results in the area and see just how much difference there is between original listing prices and final offers.

 How to find an off-market listing

-One of the best ways to start finding off market listings is to contact local real estate agents.
+One of the best ways to start finding off market listings is to contact local buyers agent or real estate agents.
 Get in touch with agents that specialise in the area you’re looking to buy property in.
 These agents can put you on their database and let you know when something that fits your criteria is available.

 If none of these agents gets in touch with you then don’t be afraid to reach out.
 It can be hard for agents to stay on top of new listings and contact potential buyers.
 Try reaching out by email to send agents a little reminder that you’re still looking to buy in the area.

 How do I organise an off market sale for my property?

 If you’re looking to sell off market then it’s best to go with an experienced real estate professional.
 Look for trusted real estate agents in your local area.
 For a search like this, it’s best to make a shortlist of potential agents.
 Then start comparing their results when it comes to off market listings.

 If you find it hard to find past sales results for off market listings then don’t be afraid to ask your local agents.
 Compare their sales results with others and look for houses that were similar to yours.
 A local agent may be really successful at selling off market units but the same might not be said for three to four-bedroom houses.